shinrich/trafficserver/doc/admin/event-logging-formats.en.rst

 .. _sstc:

 ``sstc``
-    The number of transactions between Traffic Server and the origin server from a single server session.
-A value greater than 0 indicates connection reuse.
+    The number of times a connection between Traffic Server and the origin is reused.
+This represents the number of transactions beyond the first on thes same connection.
+Therefore, a value greater than zero indicates connection reuse.
+This mirrors the behavior of the client-side boolean flag for connection reuse, ``cqtr``.

 .. _ttms: